World Autism Awareness Day: Why Nations Are Lighting Up Their Buildings Blue

 Autism Speaks defines autism, or autism spectrum disorder, as a condition associated with difficulties in socializing and communicating with other people, repetitive behaviors, and other symptoms.
 The organization adds that other disorders co-occur with autism, such as gastrointestinal disorders, sleep problems, attention deficit and hyperactivity disorder (ADHD), and phobias.

-According to data from the Centers for Disease Control and Prevention, autism occurs in 1 in 68 kids born in the United States; 1 in 42 boys and 1 in 189 girls have autism.
+According to data from the Centers for Disease Control and Prevention, autism occurs in one in 68 kids born in the United States; one in 42 boys and one in 189 girls have autism.

 Support for children with autism is widely available while they are in school.
 However, data showed that about 50,000 teens lose access to these services when they transition to adulthood.

-A number of famous personalities have autism, including actress Daryl Hannah; Scottish singer Susan Boyle; comedy writer and “Community” creator, Dan Harmon; and “Ghostbusters” creator and actor, Dan Aykroyd are afflicted with autism.
+A number of famous personalities have autism, including actress Daryl Hannah, Scottish singer Susan Boyle, comedy writer and Community creator Dan Harmon, and Ghostbusters creator and actor Dan Aykroyd, are afflicted with autism.

 People with milder forms of autism are not exempted by the difficulties common among people with more established forms of autism.